yaekobboru/Final_Project/README.md

 ## Machine Learning Model

 We plan to use a supervised machine learning model with the target variable being low access 1 to 10 (ie. 1 mile in urban vs. 10 miles in rural areas).
+After looking at the results from a number of different models, we determined that our features were weak learners.
+Because of that we chose to use a random forest model.
+And we were able to slightly improve accuracy by boosting.
+While still not terribly accurate, it does perform better than the other models.

 ## Database